 Reset the projection using the button on the left side of the Main Display window

 Change the level to 250 hPa in the Layer Controls using the method in 13b.
-You should notice that the map does not show up on the contours.
+Notice that the map is not visible above the contours.

 Move the map above the 250 hPa contours and change the map colors to white.